TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ; Note that the string ends with '\0' (a 0 or "null" byte)
 ```

 This program will loop through the string, placing the byte value of each character in `rg0` and writing it to the console, until it reaches the 0 byte, when it will then stop to avoid looping infinitely.
 While not a strict requirement, terminating a string with a 0 byte like this should always be done to give an easy way of knowing when the end of a string has been reached.
 Placing a `DAT 0` directive on the line after the string insertion will also achieve this 0 termination, and will result in the exact same bytes being assembled, however using the `\0` escape sequence is more compact.
-Escape sequences are explained after this example.
+Escape sequences are explained toward the end of the document along with a table listing all of the possible sequences.

 The example program assembles down to the following bytes: